pdefusco/CDE_Innovation_Lab/README.md

 # CDE Innovation Lab

+>**⚠ Warning**
+>This Guide was created for CDE versions up until 1.18.
+As of March 2025 the latest CDE version is 1.23.
+Please use the updated version of the HOL available at [this GitHub repository](https://github.com/pdefusco/CDE_123_HOL).

 ## About the Innovation Lab

 Innovation Labs are an initiative by Cloudera Solutions Engineering aimed at familiarizing CDP users with each Data Service.
 The content consists of a series of guides and exercises to quickly implement sample end-to-end use cases in the realm of Machine Learning, Datawarehousing, Data Engineering, Data Streaming and Operational Database.